Accenture/mercury/guides/CHAPTER-3.md

     service: "http.request.filter"
 ```

-The sample request filter function is available in the platform-core project like this:
+A sample request filter function is available in the platform-core project like this:

 ```java
 @PreLoad(route="http.request.filter", instances=100)